IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 - Built ~80 years ago when the school tried to revitalize its image, rapidly abandoned when a mysterious accident collapsed the whole building
 	- The Butcher nearly completed his shriek metal black grunge composition - his first rehearsal brought the building down, killing a lot of students/teachers who were in it
 - Basement is still intact and is connected to an unexplored section of the catacombs
+- All the undead are victims of the slasher, bound into service

 Getting into dungeon - sth to make the archaeological society worth
 - need to perform a tune to expose the entrance